Do people today want chilling and thrilling story-lines?

 It was such a dark movie based on a book written by author Laird Koenig.
 Like a lot of these films that started out as novels first I had some issues with it.
 Mainly the protagonist and how she handled certain situations.
 I couldn't tell if she was intended to be an evil character or not.
 Although the character Rynn somewhat reminds me of my Gretchen Wolf character in looks.

-But Gretchen wouldn't watch a man die in front of her and is likely to tell him that the cup he switched was poisonous even if he blackmailed her with sexual favors.
+But Gretchen wouldn't watch a man die in front of her and is likely to tell him that the cup he switched with her was poisonous even if he blackmailed her with sexual favors.
 Anyway the movie is considered a horror movie but it's not a horror movie.

 It's a mediocre psychological thriller film with